-Cho la pass trek, also called Everest circuit Trekking, is one of the famous and challenging Trek, which leads to the specific trek to the residence of the legendary Sherpa, at the foothill of the highest top of the world, the Mt.
+Cho la pass trek Is also knows as Everest circuit trekking.
+It is one of the famous and challenging Trek.
+This leads to the specific trek to the residence of the legendary Sherpa.
+At the foothill of the highest top of the world, the Mt.
 Everest (8848m).
-This trek is Nepal’s most adventures treks to the Khumbu Mountains.
-You may be interested in the ethnic community of Sherpa’s in this region.
+This trek is Nepal’s most adventures treks to the Khumbu Mountains. you can interact in the ethnic community of Sherpa’s in this region.
 This trek takes you to Gokyo.
-You will be astounded by the panoramic view of many exceptional mountains that are above 8000 meters together with Lhotse, Cho Oyo, Makalu, and Gokyo.
+You will are in the middle by the panoramic view of many exceptional mountains that are above 8000 meters together with Lhotse, Cho Oyo, Makalu, and Gokyo.

 This super trek gives you the revel in of the breathtaking earth’s tallest peak “Mt.
 Everest”.
-The journey begins with an enjoyable Himalayan flight to Tensing Hillary airport at Lukla from Kathmandu.
+The journey begins with an enjoyable Himalayan flight to Tenzing Hillary airport at Lukla from Kathmandu.
 Everest path starts on the upper Phakding and follows the Dudh Koshi valley shifting in the direction of the agreement of Sherpa’s “the bustling Namche Bazaar” in which we can be surrounded using lovely Himalaya’s view.

 While trekking, the view of the village vicinity, such as the magnificent forest of Rhododendron, Magnolia, and massive fir, will amaze you.
 This trek will take you around the thrilling Gokyo Valley that is positioned adjoining to the Khumbu in conjunction with diverse Everest Base Camp.
 During the manner, you may view the glorious glimpse of highest peaks, from west to east as Cho you (8153m), Gyanchung Kang (7922m), Everest (8848m), Lhotse (8501m) and Makalu.

 You’ll be able to view the world’s largest glacier “Ngozumpa,” too.
-On the way, the Himalayan uncommon species along with Wild Musk, Panda, Snow Leopard, Mountain Goat “Jharal,” colorful “Pheasants” national bird of Nepal may be considered.
+On the way, the Himalayan uncommon species along with Wild Musk.
+Panda, Snow Leopard, Mountain Goat “Jharal,” colorful “Pheasants” national bird of Nepal.
 Pine and juniper forests are the commonplace forests right here.
 The colorful rhododendron and magnolia floral welcome you throughout the spring to upload the splendor in the path.
 The monasteries may be observed in most of the villages to wake up your religious soul.
 The fluttering flags and Chorten may be seen anywhere.

 Duration: 20 Days